 The PGA of BC consists of over 680 men and women located at over 200 facilities throughout the province.
 These dedicated Professionals have chosen the game of golf as a career path, and assist in promoting the game to over 800,000 of British Columbia’s golfers.
 They are passionate about the game of golf and have gone through various education programs, seminars, and workshops to become both experts and leaders in the industry.

-All individuals wishing to join the PGA of Canada will be required to enter the PACE Program by becoming a “Candidate for Membership”, which is a non-voting membership category.
+All individuals wishing to join the PGA of Canada will be required to enter the PGA of Canada Training Academy and become a “Candidate for Membership”, which is a non-voting membership category.
 All applicants must successfully meet or complete the entrance requirements listed below:

 - Must be 18 years of age or older

 - Completed High School Diploma or High School Equivalent

 - Must be employed in the Golf Industry

 - Register online between January 1 – June 1